laurinpaech/segme-net/README.md

     tensorboard --logdir ./logs

 #### How to create submission
-1. set submission_flag to True in main_cil.py
-2. do step 1 and 2 from above, but add flag "--submission_flag True"
+1. run the model
-3. predictions in data/roadseg/submit_output/
+2. predictions are in data/submit_output/
-4. copy mask_to_submission.py to output folder, switch to folder and run
+3. run mask_to_submission.py on output folder
-5. next_submission.csv in folder can now be uploaded to kaggle
+4. next_submission.csv in folder can now be uploaded to kaggle

 #### Reproducing Kaggle results

-TODO EPOCHS

 run the following command:

 ```
 python main.py --desc "stacked_unet_2stack" --epochs 1000 --rotation 360 --width_shift_range 0 --height_shift_range 0 --shear_range 0 \
---zoom_range 0 --horizontal_flip --fill_mode "reflect" --nr_of_stacks 2 --resize --ensemble --gpu=0
+--zoom_range 0 --horizontal_flip --fill_mode "reflect" --nr_of_stacks 2 --resize --ensemble
 ```

-## Results

-TODO
+This runs the Stacked U-Net on the 100 training images and saves the result in `data/submit_output/stacked_unet_2stack/`.